You are being redirected to my new site. If it's taking too long, follow this link to get there faster.

 Mistaken self-defense presents a puzzle: in at least some cases agents are intuitively justified in imposing defensive harm on an apparent aggressor, despite (in fact) facing no genuine threat.
 I argue that these cases motivate a more expansive view of the moral grounds of permissible self-defense, allowing that in addition to liability-based permissions, defenders sometimes enjoy vulnerability-based permissions.
 In particular, when individuals S behave in ways that conventionally signal that they pose a threat to an agent P, S cannot reasonably demand that P refrain from defensive action, so P is permitted to defend herself.
 I develop an account of what it is to conventionally signal threateningness, and explore some limitations on what signaling behaviors can do the relevant moral work.

-Reasonable Mistakes and Regulative Conventions: Racial Bias in Defensive Harm
+Reasonable Mistakes and Regulative Norms: Racial Bias in Defensive Harm

 Defensive harm can be justified not only by averting an actual threat, but also by a conventional signal that an apparent aggressor is a threat (even if mistaken).
 For this practice to be morally justified, and hence a genuine source of moral permissions, the signals selected must meet minimal moral constraints: to respect the equal rights of all members of the community, they must keep from placing any group in a position of default signaling.
 To respect their equal freedom, it must not be unduly burdensome for any group to refrain from signaling.
 In this paper I argue that we do in practice rely on a signaling system, but psychological data strongly suggests that in the United States, agents systematically treat racial markers as signals of threateningness.
 This practice violates both constraints, and consequently we have a distinctively social disjunctive obligation: either reform the signaling language so that it does not contain such impermissible signals, or else eschew reliance on signals.